 But good news!
 There’s a huge bus and rail network to take you across Bristol and further afield… so do make use of that.

-Plus, Bristol is perfectly situated to merge onto the M4 East or West and M5 North or South, so it’s pretty easy to get to a lot of places for an epic day trip.
+Plus, Bristol is perfectly situated to merge onto the M4 East or West and M5 North or South, so it’s pretty easy to get to a lot of places outside of the city as well.

 So…. what does a Christmas in Bristol look like to you?
 What are you most excited to see and do first?
 We’d love to know so drop us a line or two in the comments below!